MicrosoftLearning/AB-6002-Introduction-to-finance-in-Dynamics-365/Instructions/Demos/Mod 5_Create and view a journal.md

-Module 5: Describe general ledgers and cash and bank management demo 1
+## Module 5: Describe general ledgers and cash and bank management

-# Demo: Create and view a journal
+## Demo: Create and view a journal

 In this demo, we want to show the process of creating, posting, and viewing a journal in Dynamics 365 Finance.
 The purpose of a journal entry is to record a business transaction in an accounting book.
 You record journal entries in the ledger.
 You then use the ledger to create financial statements for the business.